Picking the Perfect Part Time Job

 Do I Get Holidays with a Part Time Job?

-All employees, no matter how many hours per week they work, are entitled to four weeks holiday per year.
-The catch here is that you are entitled to four weeks of your normal working hours, so if you work 15 hours per week you are entitled to four weeks of 15 hours per week each.
+All employees, no matter how many hours per week they work, are entitled to 5.6 weeks holiday per year.
+The catch here is that you are entitled to weeks of your normal working hours, so if you work 15 hours per week you are entitled to 5.6 weeks of 15 hours per week each.
 You will need to ask your employer about paid bank holidays, and you will also need to ask your employer for permission before planning to take your holidays.

 How Do I Get a Part Time Job?